2024 THESIS AWARD WINNERS

 Grace Cooley M.Arch 2023

-Thesis Advisor: Virginia Stanard
+Thesis Studio Advisor: Virginia Stanard

-External Advisor: Enrique Ledesma
+Thesis External Advisor: Enrique Ledesma

 Spatial Opportunities for Refugee Integration